tradle/multi-hyperbee/README.md

 - new version of the object is put() into store

 This algorithm ensures that all peers have the store in exactly the same state.

-## Extend support to Hyperdrive
-In this version we only add multi-writer to Hyperbee.
-But we can extend it to Trie and Drive.
-Here are our thoughts on how this might work.

-Previous version of the design did not have a `diff` feed and thus followed multi-hyperdrive's design more closely.
-Multi-hyperdrive does not apply updates to the primary, which we did even in the initial version of multi-hyperbee.
-Instead on each read it checks on the fly which file is fresher and returns that file (It checks in primary and in all the replicas from peers).
-It also supports on-the-fly merging of the directory listings, without changing any structures on disk.
-In this design we deviated even further as we needed to support CRDT merging.

-To implement CRDT for Hyperdrive files, we might need to change multi-hyperdrive's design to use the `diff` feed:

-- CRDT diff must apply to the local (primary) hyperdrive.
-Multi-hyperdrive does not do that, keeping all changed files in the replica.
-- file diff in CRDT format is 3x the size of the changed data, so might warrant a second `diff` feed, to avoid slowing down DB replication.
-Hyperdrive uses 2 structures, hypertrie for directory and file metadata and hypercore for data.
-So changes in hypertrie can be propagated via `diff` and.

 ## Cost and future optimizations
 **Read performance**: equals normal hyperbee performance